Key precept: “Those who cannot remember the past are condemned…” George Santayana

 - Believing in the veracity of the one making a promise,

 - then putting our faith for our uncertain future in his promise to battle and defeat evil and death for us,

 - we choose to join our self with him.

-His death’s redemption for evil thereby unites us with him in his full identity, including his death and his spirit’s resurrection power to new life.
+His death’s redemption for evil – whenever it happened – thereby unites us with him in his full identity including his spirit’s resurrection life.

 How awful that this concept is better understood and deeply expressed by Satan’s fans in the final episode ‘The Wrath of the Lamb” of the top rated TV show Hannibal, than by followers of the actual Lamb.

 “Going my way?”
 What a loaded question.
 It’s…delivered to Will with rakish charm by Hannibal…Is Will going Hannibal’s way?
 Is he finally becoming like Hannibal…or is he sacrificing himself to save the world…?
 And in the end, is there a difference?…

 Will bends Hannibal to his will by saying the words he wants to hear: “I need you, Hannibal.
 Please…” a truly glorious fight sequence…Hannibal and Will killing together…